 But for the affluent, or those tethering on that line, this is but a hurdle they have to face head on.

-Thus, to have a fairer comparison, we decided to look at 3 different new launches in 3 different areas of Singapore.
+Thus, to have a fairer comparison, we decided seek the opinion of a local property agent to give us an industry insights to 3 different new launches in 3 different areas of Singapore.

 First up, is by renowned property developer, Guocoland and their mixed development in the heart of disctrict 01, Tanjong Pagar, Wallich Residence.

 As though to stamp the fact of property prices, they unveiled an unbelievable feature of having their unique "bungalow in the sky" concept in the now tallest building in Singapore.
 Not only is this a first to be seen in our local market, the Straits Times is reporting this as the test of Singapore's luxury property market recovery with a $100 million apartment.
 And the average price of most units are starting from $3,321.09 psf which works out to a huge amount any way you look at it.

 But is this phenomenal pricing limited to Singapore's busiest district?

 Exploring further west to the prime area of Pasir Panjang and the Westcoast, we have The Verandah Residences, a development by Oxley Holdings Ltd, another well known property developer.
 And while the units here are not seeing the extraordinary price range of the district 01 area, units were reported to have sold at around $1,885 psf and as at this writing, almost all units are gone.